Cassandra Manning Arts Psychotherapist & EMDR Therapist UKCP & HCPC Accr.

 Other areas of counselling I deal with

 I have worked with clients experiencing difficulty with anger; self-criticism; low self-esteem and confidence issues; depression and anxiety; self-harm; bereavement, grief and loss; loss of emotion and overwhelming emotion; separation and divorce; relationship issues; sexual and emotional abuse and rape; trauma; dissociation, hyper-vigilance and PTSD; the effects of bullying; difficulties with identity; gender dysphoria and transgender identity; experiences of guilt and shame; suicidal thoughts and fantasies of death; existential issues and major life changes.

-I have a special interest in working with people moving through transition, including adolescents and young adults (16-25) and older people.
+I have a special interest in working with people moving through transition, including adolescents and young adults (11-25).